trailheadapps/ecars/README.md

 1. Authenticate with the `sfdx` and `heroku` CLI commands and get the eCars code onto your computer.

     ```console
-    $ sfdx force:auth:web:login -d -a DevHub  # Authenticate using your Dev Hub org credentials
+    $ sfdx auth:web:login -d -a DevHub  # Authenticate using your Dev Hub org credentials
     $ heroku login  # Login with your Heroku account (or create one)
     $ git clone git@github.com:trailheadapps/ecars.git
     ```